 QUESTION: How do you designate parts for student participation?

 ANSWER: When my scripts are ready for my students, I share a bit about our purpose for utilizing the particular script, and then I pass the scripts out to students to do a preview or sneak peek.
-This preview allows for my students to decide on a part that they might like to perform.
+This preview allows my students to decide on a part that they might like to perform.
 The process for obtaining parts is a bit of a lottery system, so I share that they should have a few parts in mind.
-While students are doing their sneak peek, I write the cast of the script on the white board as shown below…
+While students are doing their sneak peek, I write the cast of the script on the white board, as shown below…

 Next, I place the craft sticks with student names in a mason jar and pull them to determine which character each student will get to act out.
 As students select parts, I write their name next to the character in the cast on the white board.
 I have bigger class sizes, so often we have two different groups performing the same script in two different parts of the room.
 And, yes, boys can play female roles and girls can perform male roles.